SubModel/docs/references/FAQ.md

 We don't currently support Windows.
 We want to do this in the future, but we do not have a solid timeframe for Windows support.

 ### Why do I have zero GPUs assigned to my Pod?
-If you want to avoid this, using network volumes is the best choice.
-Read about it here.

-Learn how to use them here.

 Most of our machines have between 4 and 8 GPUs per physical machine.
 When you start a Pod, it is locked to a specific physical machine.
 If you keep it running (On-Demand), then that GPU cannot be taken from you.
 However, if you stop your Pod, it becomes available for a different user to rent.
 When you want to start your Pod again, your specific machine may be wholly occupied!
 In this case, we give you the option to spin up your Pod with zero GPUs so you can retain access to your data.

 Remember that this does not mean there are no more GPUs of that type available, just none on the physical machine that specific Pod is locked to.
 Note that transfer Pods have limited computing capabilities, so transferring files using a UI may be difficult, and you may need to resort to terminal access or cloud sync options.